Markets

 Dec, 2027

-The table above suggests a mild bearish outlook for USD/SGD over the next few years, with the exchange rate expected to remain in a narrow range around 1.29 in early 2026, gradually softening to 1.27 by mid-2027.
+The table above suggests a mild bearish outlook for USD/SGD over the next few years, with the exchange rate expected to remain in a narrow range around 1.29 in early 2026 and gradually soften to 1.27 by mid-2027.

 This forecast indicates limited volatility for the pair, reflecting expectations that both U.S. and Singaporean monetary policies will likely maintain a balanced stance, with the Singapore dollar holding steady against the U.S. dollar as economic conditions remain stable in both regions.

-This range-bound movement signals a market that is largely balanced, with the U.S. dollar finding support from high interest rates, while the Singapore dollar remains resilient due to strong domestic economic performance and cautious monetary policy.
+This range-bound movement signals a largely balanced market, with the U.S. dollar supported by high interest rates, while the Singapore dollar remains resilient due to strong domestic economic performance and a cautious monetary policy.

-MAS’s policy stance continues to play a crucial role in keeping the SGD stable.
+MAS’s policy stance continues to play a crucial role in maintaining the stability of the SGD.
 In its October 2025 policy meeting, MAS opted to maintain the S$NEER framework, reaffirming the existing slope, width, and midpoint of the policy band.

-These settings ensure that the SGD remains on a stable trajectory, with the Singapore dollar continuing to trade slightly above its midpoint, signaling strength relative to its trading partners.
+These settings ensure that the SGD remains on a stable trajectory, trading slightly above its midpoint, signaling strength relative to its trading partners.

 Source: Singapore Department of Statistics

-With the MAS projecting core inflation for 2025 to stay near 0.5%, the outlook for the Singapore dollar remains firm, supporting the base-case scenario for a stable and controlled USD/SGD range.
+With the MAS projecting core inflation for 2025 to remain near 0.5%, the outlook for the Singapore dollar remains firm, supporting the base-case scenario of a stable, controlled USD/SGD range.

 Market sentiment also reflects this cautious equilibrium.
-IG Client Sentiment data indicates that around 75% of retail traders are holding long positions on USD/SGD, anticipating a potential USD rebound near the 1.30 level.
+IG Client Sentiment data indicate that around 75% of retail traders are holding long positions on USD/SGD, anticipating a potential USD rebound near 1.30.

-However, such heavily skewed positioning introduces the possibility of a sharp reversal should SGD-supportive news surface, adding an element of risk to the current market dynamics.
+However, such heavily skewed positioning introduces the possibility of a sharp reversal should SGD-supportive news emerge, adding risk to current market dynamics.

 (Chart powered by TradingView.
 Charts are for educational and illustrative purposes only and may differ from live trading prices on our platform.)